Is there anything more comforting during fall than a bowl of butternut squash soup? I donโt think so!

 The most comforting yet wholesome fall recipe.

 Roasted butternut squash has magical, comforting qualities, like a velvety, thick texture and a sweet, earthy flavor.
-It doesnโt even need coconut milk or cashew cream once itโs pureedโitโs creamy all on its own!
+A simple cheesy cashew cream (or coconut milk) add extra depth and creaminess.

-In addition, the handful of budget-friendly warm spices from ALDI give this soup extra comforting characteristics.
-Red pepper flakes add a subtle heat, cumin builds on the squashโs earthiness while highlighting another layer of warmth, and cinnamon brings out the natural sweetness.
+In addition, the warming spices give this soup extra comforting characteristics.
+Cumin builds on the squashโs earthiness while highlighting another layer of warmth, cayenne pepper and white pepper bring a touch of heat, while nutmeg and ginger bring out its natural sweetness.

 Despite being cozy, it’s wholesome and vegan, gluten-free, soy-free, and nut-free.